Helium-10-Coupons/.github/profile/README.md

 **Best for:** Long-term users who want ongoing recurring savings instead of a larger temporary discount.

-### Why this code still matters

-Not every user wants the biggest short-term promo.
-Some users prefer a smaller but steady recurring discount if they already know Helium 10 fits their workflow.

 ### Best for users who: